WordsOut poems

 They would furnish

-the buildings and fit burglar alarms
+the buildings and fit burglar

-So none of the
+so none of the

 staff might come to harms

-And yet when the
+and yet when the

-hard work is done and the time comes to play - Oh
+hard work is done and the

-Then Mark Sheard
+then Mark Sheard

-the church warden arrives in his Alpha Group Romeo
+in his Alpha Group Romeo

-And takes all the
+and takes all the

-glory with his smooth manner and terrible shirts
+glory with his smooth manner

-And the real heroes
+and the real heroes

-never get their proper deserts.
+never get their

-Yet his greatest
+his greatest

-achievement, we will say with feeling
+achievement, we will say with

-Was to fix the
+was to fix the

 clock of